mnsccoin/src/doc/README.md

-mnsc Coin
+mnsc Core
 =============

 Setup
 ---------------------
-[mnsc Coin](http://mnsaving.com/wallet) is the original MNSAVINGS client and it builds the backbone of the network.
-However, it downloads and stores the entire history of MNSAVINGS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[mnsc Core](https://mnsaving.com/) is the original mnsc client and it builds the backbone of the network.
+However, it downloads and stores the entire history of mnsc transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run mnsc Coin on your native platform.
+The following are some helpful notes on how to run mnsc Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/mnsavings-qt` (GUI) or
+- `bin/mnsc-qt` (GUI) or
-- `bin/mnsavingsd` (headless)
+- `bin/mnscd` (headless)

 ### Windows

-Unpack the files into a directory, and then run mnsavings-qt.exe.
+Unpack the files into a directory, and then run mnsc-qt.exe.

 ### macOS

-Drag MNSAVINGS-Qt to your applications folder, and then run MNSAVINGS-Qt.
+Drag mnsc-Qt to your applications folder, and then run mnsc-Qt.

 ### Need Help?

-* See the documentation at the [MNSAVINGS Wiki](https://github.com/derikglobal/mnsaving/wiki) for help and more information.
+* See the documentation at the [mnsc Wiki](https://github.com/mnsc/mnsc) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [MNSAVINGS Forum](http://forum.mnsaving.com/).
-* Join our Discord server [Discord Server](https://discord.mnsaving.com)
+* Join our Discord server [Discord Server](https://discord.gg/sfvGvVPhpJ)

 Building
 ---------------------
-The following are developer notes on how to build mnsc Coin on your native platform.
+The following are developer notes on how to build mnsc Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)